fabricioepa/lab-hexagon-java/README.md

 You can find o better information about the design of this solution in the presentation [Hexagonal Architecture ](http://fabricioepa.wordpress.com/2015/02/04/hexagonal-architecture)

+I should remeber you these patterns are not exclusively related to the Java technologies and frameworks.

 # The project structure

 ### 1. ticketapp (/pom.xml)